guptshruti2003/react-subscribe-card/README.md

   - Description of your card
   - default: "Subscribe and I'll send you my latest blog posts by email.
 Also, you'll be the first to hear about new things I'm working on."

+- `emailPlaceholder`: `String`

+  - Placholder for user input email
+  - default: "Your Email"

 - `buttonText`: `String`

   - Text of the submit button